Blazorise/Blazorise.Articles/news/2023-06-06-licensing-changes/post.md

 # Changes to Blazorise Plans and Licensing Terms

-<p class="lead">In this article, we'd like to explain the changes to the payment model we will introduce soon.</p>
+In this article, we'd like to explain the changes to the payment model we will introduce soon.{.lead}

 ## Introduction